A is for Apologies for Past Practices of Forced Adoption

 O is for Order

 Order is also for my need for order in my dealings with life and to keep stomach churning anxiety at bay.
-Becoming an anxious paranoid angry “control freak” is what happens when an infant is detained in the Babies for Adoption nursery for weeks and months in institutional care where staff believed that babies actually preferred to be left alone at a time when attitudes justified actions.
+Becoming an anxious paranoid angry “control freak” is what happens when an infant is detained in the Babies for Adoption nursery for weeks where staff believed that babies actually preferred to be left alone at a time when attitudes justified actions.
 Alone is my default position.
 Another way of being detached, dissociated and reverting to the familiar and controllable order of unanswered protest and despair.

 Sorry is all that’s said as the Baby Trade continues around the world.